rust-lang/book/nostarch/chapter11.md

 ### Checking for Panics with `should_panic`

-In addition to checking that our code returns the correct values we expect, it’s also important to check that our code handles error conditions as we expect.
+In addition to checking return values, it’s important to check that our code handles error conditions as we expect.
 For example, consider the `Guess` type that we created in Chapter 9, Listing 9-13.
 Other code that uses `Guess` depends on the guarantee that `Guess` instances will contain only values between 1 and 100.
 We can write a test that ensures that attempting to create a `Guess` instance with a value outside that range panics.

-We do this by adding another attribute, `should_panic`, to our test function.
-This attribute makes a test pass if the code inside the function panics; the test will fail if the code inside the function doesn’t panic.
+We do this by adding the attribute `should_panic` to our test function. the test passes if the code inside the function panics; the test fails if the code inside the function doesn’t panic.

 Listing 11-8 shows a test that checks that the error conditions of `Guess::new` happen when we expect them to.